saumya473/react/README.md

 # react
-This is my firts repository
+This is my firt git  repository